 In another aspect, the system also includes a video image generator coupled to the video subsystem.
 In this aspect, the video image specification generated by the video subsystem in response to the trigger received from the audio subsystem is provided to the video image generator.
-The video image generator then generates a video image based on the provided video image specification and transmits the video image to a first transmission subsystem.
+The video image generator then generates a video image based on the provided 20 video image specification and transmits the video image to a first transmission subsystem.
 At the same time this is occurring, audio subsystem transmits the audio signal corresponding to the selected sound recording to the first transmission subsystem.
 The first transmission subsystem then transmits the audio signal together with the video image to a second transmission system, which then transmits the audio signal and video image to the consumers' receivers so that when a consumer tunes his receiver to the particular channel the consumer will be able to hear the sound recording and view the video image.

-Advantageously, the video image is updated at various over time as well as changing whenever a new sound recording is selected and played by the audio subsystem.
+Advantageously, the video image is updated at various times so that the video image seen by the consumer changes over time as well as changing whenever a new sound recording is selected and played by the audio subsystem.